mcdaley/dough/README.md

 to create accounts and then track all of their transactions and balances in a single location.

+## To Do
+- [] Tag reactjs release as v0.2
+- [] Add a test model
+- [] Setup testing, rspec, shoulda matchers
+- [] Run simple tests for model, shoulda matchers
+- [] Setup factorybot, database_cleaner
+- [] Migrate model tests to factorybot
+- [] Setup vcr
+- [] Setup capybara, launchy, selenium-webdriver
+- [] Tag rails testing release as v0.3?
+Should I add a test here?
+- [] Add devise and devise\_token\_auth gems
+- [] Add controller tests for User signup and signin
+- [] Tag reactjs release as v0.4 and use as starting point for devise projects
+- [] Ready to start building out the dough app

 ## Project Objectives
 * It is an example application to demonstrate how to create a modern webstack with Ruby on Rails and Reactjs.